gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-three.md

 it as proof I'd go to great lengths to get an appointment.
 To my surprise, the lady responded with a stoic attitude: we have an appointment for you with Doctor Wagner (not his real name) would see me.
 I was amazed.
 I asked when I would be able to see the doctor; it was just four weeks away.

+So what happened?
+I learned about this many months later.
+It turned out that the chief doctor went on German national television, and on a prime-time talk show, announced his autobiography that goes deep into how he developed his healing methods.
+He went from obscurely elite to being a celebrity overnight.
+Suddenly, people from all over Germany wanted to see him and were hammering down his office phone number.
+The phone line succumbed, and the clinic essentially stopped seeing new patients.
+Not out of exclusivity but out of necessity.
+I couldn't get in, but it wasn't about me.
+I got reminded of an important life lesson: whatever is happening more often than not, it's not about you.

 Doctor Wagner wasn't the chief doctor I was seeking, but I remembered Tim Ferris' point of the effectiveness of reaching for the second-best.
 Building on it, great people hire other great people,